fiftyone.utils.image¶

 transform_images

-(sample_collection, size=None, min_size=None, max_size=None, interpolation=None, ext=None, force_reencode=False, media_field='filepath', output_field=None, output_dir=None, rel_dir=None, delete_originals=False, num_workers=None, skip_failures=False)¶ Transforms the images in the sample collection according to the provided parameters.
+(sample_collection, size=None, min_size=None, max_size=None, interpolation=None, ext=None, force_reencode=False, media_field='filepath', output_field=None, output_dir=None, rel_dir=None, update_filepaths=True, delete_originals=False, num_workers=None, skip_failures=False)¶ Transforms the images in the sample collection according to the provided parameters.

 This method will not update the